 NCERT Solutions for Class 10 Social science Chapter 1 Resources And Development are provided here with simple step-by-step explanations.
-These solutions for Resources And Development are extremely popular among class 10 students for Social science Resources And Development Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of class 10 Social science Chapter 1 are provided here for you for free.
+These solutions for Resources And Development are extremely popular among Class 10 students for Social science Resources And Development Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Class 10 Social science Chapter 1 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
-All NCERT Solutions for class 10 Social science are prepared by experts and are 100% accurate.
+All NCERT Solutions for class Class 10 Social science are prepared by experts and are 100% accurate.

 Page No 12:

 Multiple choice questions

 (i) Which one of the following type of resource is iron ore?

 (ii) Under which of the following type of resource can tidal energy be put?

 (iii) Which one of the following is the main cause of land degradation in Punjab?

 (c) Over irrigation